denekm/about-me/README.md

 ## About Me

-This site is built to introduce the user learn more about me.
+This site is built to introduce the user learn more about me by taking a quiz.

 ### Author: Marta Deneke